Mobile-Friendly Test Tool

 Test results include a screenshot of how the page looks to Google on a mobile device, as well as a list of any mobile usability problems that it finds.
 Mobile usability problems are issues that can affect a user that visits the page on a mobile (small screen) device, including small font sizes (which are hard to read on a small screen) and use of Flash (which isn't supported by most mobile devices).

-If for some reason the tool is not able to access the page, it will display an error describing the problem.
+If for some reason the tool cannot access the page, it will display an error describing the problem.
 Access problems include network connectivity issues or the site being down.

 The Mobile-Friendly Test tool can identify the following usability errors: